-- 1. Evaluate the use of media platforms in association with cross media narratives; - 2.
-Create an effective cross media project plan to engage with a target audience; - 3.
-Propose a project pitch that exhibits industry cross media practice; and 4.
-Utilise a range of media platforms.
+- 1. Analyse the use of media platforms in association with cross media narratives; - 2.
+Conceptualise effective cross media project plan to engage with a target audience; - 3.
+Present and appraise project pitches that exhibits industry cross media practice; and 4.
+Utilise a range of media platforms in the planning and creation of cross media projects.